 Note: If you decide to try nicotine replacement therapy for any reason, it’s important that you talk to your doctor first.

 Benefits of Nicotine as a Brain Enhancer: Take the Next Step

 The health hazards of smoking are widely known.

 Nicotine has often been singled out as the reason tobacco smoking is both unhealthy and addictive, but some research indicates that these connections are not as strong as we’ve been led to believe.

 Contrary to popular belief, nicotine in its isolated form is thought to be a reliable and safe brain enhancer.

 It boosts brain function in healthy adults and in those with mental health problems.

-It shows promise in treating brain disorders including ADHD, depression, schizophrenia, Parkinson’s, and Alzheimer’s.
+And, it shows promise in treating brain disorders including ADHD, depression, schizophrenia, Parkinson’s, and Alzheimer’s.

-There’s evidence that eating nicotine-rich foods may be protective against at least one brain disorder, i.e., Parkinson’s disease.
+There’s also evidence that eating nicotine-rich foods may be protective against at least one brain disorder, i.e., Parkinson’s disease.